 The Minnesota Disability Ministry Connection encourages collaboration.
 We welcome and appreciate input from leaders around the world while focusing on ministry within Minnesota and the surrounding region.
 Find us on Facebook!

 OTHER LOCAL & NATIONWIDE NETWORKS

-The Special Needs & Disability Ministry Leaders Forum, founded and moderated by Key Ministry, is a private Facebook group that connects nearly 1,500 leaders from around the world to share support and ideas.
+One of the nation’s premiere networks is the Special Needs & Disability Ministry Leaders Forum, founded and moderated by Key Ministry.
+It is a private Facebook group that connects nearly 1,500 leaders from around the world to share support and ideas.

 Key Ministry’s monthly online Video Roundtable is another wonderful way to get to know pastors and disability ministry leaders on a national scale while learning more about hot topics and trends in disability ministry.

 Don’t wait for more reasons to get connected.
 Start today!